 Verified and Tested 04/28/15

-In this article, we will go over how to set up Dropbox via command line on a Linux Cloud Server or VPS.
+In this article, we will go over how to set up Dropbox via command line on a Linux Cloud Server.
 Dropbox is an excellent tool for making your files easy to share.

 – You will also need a Dropbox account, which you can sign up for one here.